secretstartups/handbook/infrastructure/incident-management/index.html.md

 Outage and Degraded Performance incidents occur when:

-1. `Degraded` as any sustained 5 minute time period where a service is below its documented Apdex SLO or above it's documented error ratio SLO.
+1. `Degraded` as any sustained 5 minute time period where a service is below its documented Apdex SLO or above its documented error ratio SLO.
 1. `Outage` (Status = Disruption) as a 5 minute sustained error rate above the Outage line on the error ratio graph

 ![degraded and outage](/images/handbook/engineering/infrastructure/incident-management/SLI-degraded-outage.png)